ccct20/code_for_SIGIR_2025/README.md

 The BE4JM code

 # BE4JM code for SIGIR-2025 anonymous review
-Title: Enhancing Dynamic Trust and Interest Prediction Through Balance Relationships Augmentation
+Title: Enhancing Dynamic Trust and Interest Prediction Through Balance Relationships Excitation

 Paper ID: 10207